-Guardianship is a relationship created by state law in which a court gives one person or entity (the guardian) the duty and power to make personal and/or property decisions for another (the ward).
+A guardianship is a relationship created by state law in which a court gives one person or entity (the guardian) the duty and power to make personal and/or property decisions for another person.
 Guardianships were designed to protect the interest of incapacitated adults and elders in particular.
+At times, guardianship may refer to both the person and the estate, however, often the term conservatorship is used when referring to matters of the property only, but not personal affairs.
 Specific guardianship terminology varies from state to state.
-Generally agreed upon terms are provided below:
+Generally agreed-upon terms are provided below:

-- A Guardian is an individual or an organization named by the court order to exercise some or all powers over the person and/or the estate of an individual.
+- A Guardian or Conservator is an individual or an organization named by the court order to exercise some or all powers over the person and/or the estate of an individual.

 - A Guardian of the Person is a guardian who possesses some or all power with regard to the personal affairs of the individual.

-- A Guardian of the Estate is a guardian who possesses some or all powers with regard to the real and personal property of the individual (often referred to as conservators or fiduciaries).
+- A Conservator, also called Guardian of the Estate, is a guardian who possesses some or all powers with regard to the real and personal property of the individual (often referred to as fiduciaries).

 Courts rely on a variety of types of guardians, including private and professional individuals and entities.
 Courts prefer to appoint a family member to act as guardian over an incapacitated relative, but it is not always possible to find family members or friends to take on this responsibility.
 In recent years, an entire service industry of private professional guardians has grown out of the increasing demand for guardians.
 In addition, most states have a public guardianship program, funded by state or local governments, to serve incapacitated adults who do not have the means to pay for the costs associated with guardianship and do not have family or friends who can serve in a guardianship capacity.